Equipment Loans

 Financing your next equipment purchase starts with researching and understanding your options.
 Remember that equipment financing options may vary across lenders, so be sure to choose the equipment lease or loan with the features you care most about.
 When comparing loans vs. other types of small business financing for equipment, it's helpful to consider loan limits, repayment terms, interest rates, and fees.

-American Express offers the American Express® Business Line of Credit, and you can click here to learn more.
-Note that the American Express Business Line of Credit may have different eligibility criteria, terms and features from the lending products that are discussed above in this article.
+American Express offers the American Express® Business Line of Credit1, and you can click here to learn more.
+Single repayment loans may become available to eligible existing and new Business Line of Credit customers at different times.

 The material made available for you on this website is for informational purposes only and is not intended to provide legal, tax or financial advice.
 If you have questions, please consult your own professional legal, tax and financial advisors.